Confiscation of Russian central bank funds

-In October, 2024 the G7 countries finalized a plan to loan $50 billion (€47.5 billion) to Ukraine, backed by the more than $3 billion (€2.8 billion) in interest that is earned annually by the frozen assets.
+In October 2024, the G7 countries finalized a plan to loan $50 billion (€47.5 billion) to Ukraine, backed by the more than $3 billion (€2.8 billion) in interest that is earned annually by the frozen assets.
 The United States will contribute $20 billion (€19 billion) of this, with the remainder coming from the European Union, Britain, Canada and Japan.
-Belgium's foreign minister, Maxime Prevot, has been reported to have rejected proposals to increase the income earned by the assets by switching to riskier investments.
+Belgium's foreign minister, Maxime Prévot, has been reported to have rejected proposals to increase the income earned by the assets by switching to riskier investments.

 In February, 2025, three sources told Reuters that Russia has signaled a willingness to use the frozen assets for reconstruction in Ukraine as long as part of it is spent on the one-fifth of the country that Moscow's forces control.

 In October 2025, European leaders convened to discuss making an interest-free "reparations loan" of 140 billion euros, or about $165 billion, to Ukraine, financially engineered to make use of the Russian assets without seizing them outright.
 The loan would be repaid only if Russia compensated Ukraine for the damage caused during the war.
-The prime minister of Belgium, where most of the Russian assets are held, has opposed the idea because of the risk to his country.
+The prime minister of Belgium, Bart De Wever, where most of the Russian assets are held, has opposed the idea because of the risk to his country.
 The U.K, which holds Russian assets valued at around £25 billion ($33.5 billion), is considering a similar scheme.
+On December 3, 2025, the European Commission published a proposal to use frozen Russian assets — of which approximately €210 billion ($245 billion) are held in Europe — as collateral for an initial €90 billion loan to Ukraine, with the prospect of future increases.
+On December 12, 2025, EU countries agreed to indefinitely freeze Russian funds held in Europe.
+This decision means that €210 billion will remain frozen until Russia ceases its military actions in Ukraine and begins to rebuild what has been destroyed.
+On December 19, 2025, EU leaders agreed to borrow funds to provide Ukraine with €90 billion loan to finance its defence over the next two years, foregoing the immediate use of frozen Russian assets.
+Instead, the European Commission has been tasked with further developing a so‑called reparations loan based on Russia’s frozen assets, but for now this mechanism has proved unworkable, primarily due to resistance from Belgium, where most of these assets are held.